Special offer

 • Arts and design

-The specific role of co-ops and interns in your business will depend on what field they are working in, but interns and co-op students tend to play a support role in the workplace.
-It’s your choice what roles and responsibilities you want to assign to your intern or co-op student but just remember they are there to learn.
+The specific role of co-ops and interns in your business will probably depend on what field they are working in, but interns and co-op students tend to play a support role in the workplace.
+It’s your choice what roles and responsibilities you want to assign to your intern or co-op student, but just remember that they are there to learn.

 Benefits of hiring co-op students and interns

-As internships and co-op programs are a learning opportunity for the student, some companies believe hiring one is not beneficial for business.
-However, this isn’t the case and there are many benefits to hiring one.
-Here are some of the benefits of hiring co-op students and interns:
+As internships and co-op programs are a learning opportunity for the student, some companies may believe that hiring one is not beneficial for their business.
+However, there are many potential benefits to hiring one.
+Here are some of the benefits you could gain by hiring co-op students and interns:

-• Interns and co-op students are great for short-term projects.
-It can be tough to hire an employee to work for only a few months when your workload is bigger, but interns and co-op students can fill that gap.
+• Interns and co-op students could work on for short-term projects.
+It can be tough to hire an employee to work for only a few months when your workload is high, but interns and co-op students could help bridge that gap.

-• You may even find a future employee from an intern or co-op student.
-Even though they will temporarily be with you, you can hire an intern or co-op student you liked when they are finished their program.
-This will save you time in looking for and training a new employee.
+• You may even find a future employee in an intern or co-op student.
+Even though they will temporarily be with you, you could hire an intern or co-op student you liked when they finish their program.
+This could save you time in looking for and training a new employee.

-• Hiring an intern or co-op student is a great way to save money as well as many positions are unpaid or are paid lower than typical employees as they are receiving a learning experience.
+• Hiring an intern or co-op student could be a great way to save money as well, as many positions are unpaid or are paid less than typical employees.

-• Working with local schools to give their students practical experience is also a great way to build up your company’s reputation.
+• Working with local schools to give their students practical experience is also a way of building your company’s reputation.

-In addition to all the benefits mentioned above for hiring an intern or co-op student, companies can also receive funding for doing so.
+In addition to all the potential benefits of hiring an intern or co-op student mentioned above, companies could also receive funding for doing so.
 Different provinces in Canada have different funding options.
-For example, in Ontario, you may qualify for the Co-operative Education Tax Credit (CETC), where you can claim 25% to 30% of salaries, wages and benefits for each co-op student.
-Another great example is the Tech-Co-op Grants Program (TGCP) in British Columbia, which allows companies with less than 5,000 employees to receive up to $20,000 a year to hire co-op students.
+For example, in Ontario, you may qualify for the Co-operative Education Tax Credit (CETC), where you can claim 25% to 30% of eligible expenditures for each co-op student.
+Another great example is the Innovative BC Tech Co-op Grants Program (TGCP) in British Columbia, which allows companies to receive grants of up to $20,000 a year to hire co-op students.

 Tips for hiring interns or co-op students